afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w5-notes.md

 - While we saw in lesson 2 and 3 how the addition of hyperparameters can be used to deal with some noise.
 - This type of noise handling is only able to deal with some every limited situations.
 - To deal with all types of input uncertainty different methods will be required.
-- On that note, the next issue I would like to point out is the actual tuning of the hyperparameters.
+- On that note, the next issue I would like to point out is the actual `tuning of the hyperparameters`.
 - As the behaviors required get more complex, the number of hyperparameters to both discretize the environment and handle some of the low level noise grow rapidly.
-- All these hyperparameters have to be tuned very carefully and this can be a lengthy process.
+- ```All these hyperparameters have to be tuned very carefully and this can be a lengthy process```.
 - Finally, the last issue we'll discuss is handling of unencountered situations.
 - Due to the program nature of this approach it is very likely that there will arise a situation in which the programmed logic of the system will react in an incorrect or unintended manner.
 - State machine based approaches are classified as experts systems, systems which have been designed and develop by human experts.